Skip to content

 The candidates included a firefighter, a nurse, a retired police officer, and a former board member.
 They were interviewed publicly by the board members and answered seven questions, mainly about why they wanted to serve.

 After deliberating in closed session for about 45 minutes and without debate, the board unanimously selected Gabriel Camacho, a former Camden County Metro police officer, and Derrick Gallashaw, a senior director with the Mighty Writers, a program that promotes literacy.
-They will be sworn in in January after criminal background checks.
+They are to be sworn in in January after criminal background checks.

 Candidate Sean M. Brown, who previously served on the board, drew applause when he decried “the audacity” of those seeking to oust McCombs.
 He also was jeered for mentioning the Muhammad scandal.